Dark matter as the source of neutrino mass: theory overview and experimental prospects: Scoto-seesaw picture: two paradigms in one

 In contrast to the conventional type-I seesaw mechanism, in which neutrino mass suppression follows from the large size of $m_N$ with respect to the electroweak scale ($v_{EW}\sim v_H$), here it comes from the small induced VEV of $\Phi$, characterized by the tiny $\epsilon$~\cite{Leite:2023gzl}.
-This allows for moderate values for $m_N$ accessible to collider experiments, where $N$ would be produced through a $Z^ \prime$-mediated Drell-Yan production.
+This allows for moderate values for $m_N$ accessible to collider experiments, where $N$ would be produced through a $Z^ \prime$-mediated Drell-Yan process.
 Concerning the other two active neutrinos, their masses are generated at one-loop through the scotogenic mechanism,

 where $m_{f_c}$ are the two dark fermion masses, $m_{s_i}$/ $m_{a_i}$ are CP-even/odd scalar masses.
-One can check that, as before, the scotogenic loop has the required symmetry protection properties~\cite{Leite:2023gzl}.
+One can check that, as before, the scotogenic loop has the required symmetry protection properties.
 The full neutrino mass generation mechanism is illustrated in Fig.~\ref{fig:scoto-seesaw}.

 In short, the atmospheric neutrino mass scale is generated at tree level by a TeV-scale seesaw mediator, while two dark fermions carrying different B-L charges induce the solar scale through the scotogenic loop, reproducing the scoto-seesaw structure~\cite{Rojas:2018wym,Mandal:2021yph}.
-This framework favors the normal neutrino mass ordering, preferred experimentally~\cite{deSalas:2020pgw,10.5281/zenodo.4726908,Esteban:2020cvm,Capozzi:2021fjo}, as well as an understanding of the origin of the smallness of the ratio $\Delta m^2_{sol}/\Delta m^2_{atm}$. \\[-.3cm]
+This framework favors the normal neutrino mass ordering, preferred experimentally~\cite{deSalas:2020pgw,10.5281/zenodo.4726908,Esteban:2020cvm,Capozzi:2021fjo}, and provides an understanding of the origin of the smallness of the ratio $\Delta m^2_{sol}/\Delta m^2_{atm}$. \\[-.3cm]

-We will not discuss here the details of the phenomenology of dark matter in scoto-seesaw schemes.
-However, one can say that as before, they allow for a viable WIMP scotogenic dark matter scenario to be realized.
-Moreover, they have a richer collider and cLFV phenomenology.
+We will not discuss here the details of the phenomenology of dark matter in this scheme.
+However, one can say that as before, it allows for a viable WIMP scotogenic dark matter scenario to be realized.
+Moreover, it can have a rich collider and cLFV phenomenology.
 This arises from the gauged B-L symmetry, and from the existence of a Majoron-like Nambu-Goldstone boson~\cite{Leite:2023gzl}.
 In particular, we will highlight in Sect.~\ref{sec:cLFV} the important role of the dark sector in mediating cLFV processes.
-Before concluding this section let us mention also some recent attempts to combine neutrino mass generation, in particular within the scoto-seesaw picture, with family symmetries; see Refs.~\cite{Ding:2024ozt,Barreiros:2020gxu,Barreiros:2022aqu,Ganguly:2022qxj,Bonilla:2023pna,Kumar:2023moh,PATHAK2025100055,Li:2025bsr}.
+Before concluding this section let us mention also some recent attempts to combine neutrino mass generation, in particular within the scoto-seesaw picture, with family symmetries~\cite{Ding:2024ozt}; see Refs.~\cite{Barreiros:2020gxu,Barreiros:2022aqu,Ganguly:2022qxj,Bonilla:2023pna,Kumar:2023moh,PATHAK2025100055,Li:2025bsr,Nasri:2026nbf}.